donny/xantus/README.md

 ![Screenshot3](https://raw.githubusercontent.com/donny/xantus/master/screenshot3.png)

 The red arrow specifies the phrases that can trigger the `easteregg.why_chicken_cross_road` intent.
 For example: `do you know why chicken crosses the road`.
 The blue arrow specifies the corresponding responses.
-For example: `It was Chuck Norris's chicken.
-That's what she does.`.
+For example: `to complete another level of Angry Birds`.

 After defining some simple intents, we could deploy it by going to the `Integrations` section of the side menu.
 And turn on the `Actions on Google` integration as shown by the two screenshots below: